Frequently Asked Questions

 A: Epoxy-Coated Steel Reinforcing Bar is produced and inventoried nationwide.
 Currently, 37 plants are certified under the CRSI Fusion-Bonded Epoxy Coating Applicator Plant Certification Program.
 For the most current CRSI certified Epoxy-Coated Steel Reinforcing Bar Manufacturers please see www.crsi.org under the Certification tab.

-A: Epoxy-Coated Steel Reinforcing Bar is covered in ASTM A775 Standard Specification for Epoxy-Coated Steel Reinforcing Bars.
+A: Epoxy-Coated Steel Reinforcing Bar is covered in ASTM A775 and A934 Standard Specifications for Epoxy-Coated Steel Reinforcing Bars.

 - Fabrication and handling of Epoxy-Coated Steel Reinforcing Bar is covered in ASTM D3963 Standard Specification for Fabrication and Jobsite Handling of Epoxy-Coated Steel Reinforcing Bars.